HulaTime/story-box/README.md

  * Ruby on Rails with a Postgres database and Rspec & Capybara testing framework
  * Travis CI and Coveralls
  * Figaro gem for hiding secrets
+ * Shoulda-matchers gem for testing associations with Rspec

 To see a full list of existing and planned features, navigate to the user_stories.md file in the root of this directory.